DustinHendrickson/mod-city-siege/README.md

 1. **Timer**: The module waits for a random interval between `TimerMin` and `TimerMax`
 2. **City Selection**: A random enabled city is selected for siege
-3. **Announcement**: Players in range (or server-wide) are notified of the attack
+3. **Announcement**: Players in range (or server-wide) are notified: *"|cffff0000[City Siege]|r The city of X is under attack!
+Defenders are needed!"*
-4. **Spawn Phase**: Enemy forces spawn at designated locations around the city
+4. **Spawn Phase**: Enemy forces spawn **outside the city** (150 yards from center) in circular formation
-5. **Cinematic Phase**: For the configured delay, enemies engage in roleplay
+5. **Cinematic Phase**: For the configured delay (default 45s), enemies remain passive and engage in roleplay yells
-6. **Combat Phase**: After the cinematic, enemies become aggressive and attack the city leader
+6. **Combat Phase**: After the cinematic, enemies become aggressive and use AI pathfinding to march toward the city leader
-7. **Event Duration**: The siege lasts for the configured duration
+7. **Event Duration**: The siege lasts for the configured duration (default 30 minutes)
+8. **Victory Check**: System verifies if the city leader survived using FindNearestCreature()
-8. **Resolution**: Event ends, creatures despawn, rewards are distributed (if enabled)
+9. **Resolution**: Event ends, creatures despawn, rewards are distributed to nearby defenders (if leader survived)

 ### Event Mechanics

+- **Strategic Spawning**: Enemies spawn in stages from outside to inside:
+  - Minions: 150 yards from city center (outermost ring)
+  - Elites: 135 yards (90% radius)
+  - Mini-bosses: 120 yards (80% radius)
+  - Leaders: 105 yards (70% radius, leading the charge)
+- **AI Pathfinding**: All creatures use `GetMotionMaster()->MovePoint()` to navigate toward the city leader
 - **Target Priority**: Siege forces prioritize the city leader but will attack players and NPCs in their path
-- **Periodic Yells**: Leaders and mini-bosses yell threatening messages throughout the event
+- **Periodic Yells**: Leaders and mini-bosses yell threatening messages every 30 seconds:
+  - "Your defenses crumble!"
+  - "This city will burn!"
+  - "Face your doom!"
+  - "None can stand against us!"
+  - "Your leaders will fall!"
 - **Player Defense**: Players can engage the invaders to protect their city
-- **Rewards**: Successful defenders receive honor and gold (if enabled)
+- **Automatic Rewards**: Successful defenders within range receive:
+  - Honor points (configurable, default 100)
+  - Gold (configurable, default 50g)
+  - Confirmation message: *"|cff00ff00[City Siege]|r You have been rewarded for defending X!"*

 ## Customization